-Progress notwithstanding, Chinese Academy of Sciences (CAS) scholars have argued in the past that the limited scope of China’s current contributions to space science neither measures up to the country’s “status as a great power,” nor supports the goal of “building an innovative nation.”
-They further emphasize that building a Chinese space station presents unparalleled opportunities for scientific discovery and technological innovation.
+Progress notwithstanding, scholars at the Chinese Academy of Sciences (CAS) have argued in the past that the limited scope of China’s current contributions to space science neither measures up to the country’s “status as a great power,” nor supports the goal of “building an innovative nation.”
+They further emphasized that building a Chinese space station presents unparalleled opportunities for scientific discovery and technological innovation.

 Research conducted aboard the ISS promotes scientific inquiry and can result in beneficial “spinoff” technologies.
 These include advancements in medicine and agriculture, improvements in automobile safety testing, and even the development of a new line of golf clubs.
-Chinese taikonauts have been systematically denied the opportunity to directly participate in such groundbreaking research, as the U.S. and other space-faring countries have restricted space cooperation with China and limited the transfer of sensitive technologies.
+Chinese taikonauts have been denied the opportunity to directly participate in such groundbreaking research, as the US and other spacefaring countries have restricted space cooperation with China and limited the transfer of sensitive technologies.

-Successfully launching the CSS around the time of the ISS’ deorbiting would lend China its own platform for conducting research and strengthening China’s “independent innovative capacity.”
+Successfully launching the CSS would lend China its own platform for conducting research and strengthening China’s “independent innovative capacity.”
 The planned deorbiting of the ISS a few years after China deploys the CSS could even mean that there is a period in which China is the only country capable of hosting a permanent human presence in orbit.
 China could use this to gain diplomatic leverage, since countries interested in continuing research in space could be compelled to look to the Chinese space program in the absence of other alternatives.
 In a May 2018 statement, China announced that “all member states of the United Nations are welcome to cooperate with China to jointly utilize its future China Space Station.”
-The European Space Agency has already begun considering how they might coordinate joint-ventures with China.
+The European Space Agency has already begun considering how they might coordinate joint ventures with China.